reims2/reims2-docs/src/dev/notes.md

 ### General
 - Am I correct that this program will only function with internet functionality?
 That is to say, is there a capacity for us to dispense when we are offline and then reconcile the database when we regain connectivity?
     - => yes it will work.
 Maybe some status.
+    -
+    -
+## 6.3.23

+- BAL lenses: when it's not worth correcting or user has a protheses.
+BAL lens is used for aestheatic reasons.
+It means the RX of the other eye doesn't matter, but it's important to keep the Sphere as similiar as possible.